Diversity

 Embracing Differences: Creating a Diversity-Friendly University

 How can we sustainably embed diversity in our university structures?
 The Ruhr Innovation Lab addresses this challenge by implementing measures to foster a diversity-friendly environment: Ruhr University Bochum has established a comprehensive diversity strategy , while TU Dortmund University, guided by the “Charta der Vielfalt” (Diversity Charter), offers counseling and support services to enhance inclusivity.
-Both universities have also successfully completed the “Vielfalt gestalten” (Shaping Diversity) audit by the Stifterverband.
+Both universities have also successfully completed the “Vielfalt gestalten” (Shaping Diversity) audit by the Stifterverband and have adopted the joint Diversity Mission Statement as partners in the University Alliance Ruhr.

 DoBuS: Pioneering Inclusivity in Education